I greet you this day,

 Ask students to multiply $(x + 3)(x + 5)$

-They can use any method they like: FOIL Method, Vertical Method, Horizontal Method, or the Box Method
+They can use any method they like: FOIL Method, Vertical Method, Horizontal Method, or

 We multiply the two binomials and we get a trinomial